French Twist Bun: How to Do It Right for Your Hair Type and Length

 • Set and finish.
 Spray lightly, smooth any stray hairs with a clean toothbrush dipped in gel, and pull 1–2 face-framing strands loose for a softer finish.

-The spine of bobby pins placed before you twist is the single technique most tutorials skip — without it, the style unravels by noon.
+The spine of bobby pins placed before you twist is the foundation step — without it, the style unravels by noon.

 Does a French Twist Bun Work for Every Hair Type and Length?